INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Additional Tables and Figures

 \subsection{EC Best-Completion Error Analysis}

-\textbf{EC best-completion error analysis.} \cref{tab:ec_best_completion} reports, for predictions that fail the EC validity check, how close they could come to validity under an optimal completion of unknown atoms.
-A minimum mismatch of 0 would imply EC validity; higher values measure distance from feasibility.
-In v1, this diagnostic is primarily a sanity check: most invalid predictions remain at $\geq 3$ mismatches even under the best completion, indicating that failure is typically structural rather than a single mislabeled element.
-Because EC validity is existential and completion-dependent, this measure is not intended as a replacement for budgeted accuracy, but it helps distinguish ``almost valid'' hypotheses from those that cannot plausibly be repaired by completion alone.
+For EC predictions that fail validity, we ask whether the failure is close to repairable by a completion of the unknown atoms.
+For each invalid formula, we compute the minimum number of target-label mismatches achievable under any completion.
+A minimum mismatch of 0 would imply EC validity; larger values indicate distance from feasibility.
+The diagnostic shows that most invalid predictions are not single-label mistakes: for most systems, invalid formulas remain at least three mismatches away even under the best completion (Table~\ref{tab:ec_best_completion}).
+GPT-5.4 is the main exception: all of its invalid EC predictions fall in the 1--2 mismatch bucket, with mean minimum mismatch 1.0, suggesting that its residual EC failures are usually near-valid rather than structurally far off.
+This diagnostic is not a replacement for budgeted accuracy; it distinguishes near-valid hypotheses from formulas that cannot plausibly be repaired by completion alone.